JulianSobott/networking/docs/external/Getting_started.rst

         """All client functions, that can be called by the server""" from client import get_username, get_password

-Take a look at the :doc:`Functions` page to see alternative ways of overwriting these classes.
+Take a look at the :doc:`Functions` page to see alternative ways of overriding these classes.

-Now we need to overwrite the classes that are responsible for communication.
+Now we need to override the classes that are responsible for communication.
 You do not need to know how the communication classes \
 work.
-It is only important, that you don't forget to overwrite them and don't change the attributes.
+It is only important, that you don't forget to override them and don't change the attributes.

 *interface.py*